ztyyLV/web-twain-docs/info/api/Addon_Camera.md

        defaultValue?: string,   //Filter selected by default.
 By default, the original filter is selected.
        },
-    exitDocumentScanAfterSave: false  //The default value is false.
+    exitDocumentScanAfterSave?: false  //The default value is false.
     },

   cropViewer?: {